farahmalik11/project-5/README.md

 ### 5. Key Findings and Insights
 Our analysis and applications showed that there is widespread variation in water supply and consumption in many different areas (e.g., industrial, livestock, aquaculture, mining, irrigation, thermoelectric), as well as in county-level temperature and drought changes.
-Our models showed ...
+Our models showed that sufficient similarities exist between counties to enable clustering and categorization of counties.
+Furthermore, engaging storytelling is possible with publicly available data.
+By surfacing these insights and trends with individuals and organizations across the U.S. we may be able to shift the conversation around water usage, while considering current climate conditions and trends.

 ### 6. Conclusion and Next Steps
+***Iteration & Testing***
+* Update for 2016-2023 data
+* Conduct end user panel testing
+* Iterate on visuals to ensure easy access to the full story

+***Production and Publication***
+* Consider higher capacity platforms for visualizations to minimize load time performance
+* Source more recent climate data via API & Schedule Model Updates
+* Publish findings to build public awareness